-B. Roaming or Stray Cats
+B7.
+Roaming or Stray Cats

-- (1) No cat owner/keeper shall permit such cat(s) to run free outside his/her property unless said cat(s) has been: - (a) Neutered or spayed; - (b) Immunized against rabies in compliance with CT law; and - (c) Appropriately micro-chipped or otherwise identifiable. - (2) No person shall knowingly desert or abandon a cat that the person owns /- keeps. - (3) No person shall feed and/or keep any stray cat unless he/she has notified SACCC within twenty-four (24) hours from the time such cat came into his/her possession.
-Upon receiving such notice, an animal control officer may take such cat and place it in the animal shelter for the purpose of advertising in an effort to reunite it with its owner.
+- (1) No cat owner/keeper shall permit such cat(s) to run free outside his/her property unless said cat(s) has been: - (a) Neutered or spayed; - (b) immunized Immunized against rabies and feline distemper in compliance with CT law; and - (c) Appropriately micro-chipped or otherwise identifiable.

-(4) It shall be unlawful for any person to refuse to surrender any such stray cat to an authorized representative of the SACCC upon demand of such representative.
+- (2) No person shall knowingly desert or abandon a cat that the person owns/, keeps, or confines. - (3) No person shall feed and/or keep any stray cat unless he/she has notified Animal ControlSACCC within twenty-four (24) hours from the time such animal cat came into his/her possession.
+Upon receiving such notice, an animal control officer may take such animal cat and place it in the animal shelter for the purpose of advertising in an effort to reunite it with its owner. - (4) It shall be unlawful for any person to refuse to surrender any such stray animal cat to an authorized representative of the SACCC upon demand of such representative.